Nazeeh21/wave-portal-svelte/README.md

   }
 ```

-We have to import the ABI of our **WavePortal** contract which enables us to interact with our Smart Contract.
+We have to import the ABI of our **WavePortal** contract which enables us to interact with our smart contract.
 Thus add the following `import` statements on line 3 in `App.svelte`.

 ```svelte
 import { ethers } from 'ethers';